 Well, there are multiple ways to handle them.
 We have multiple architectural designs to overcome this problem.
 These architectures can solve your problem depending on your need or what kind of services you are building.
 The best example would be Netflix.
 They are like the king in this segment.
 See the following talk, Mastering Chaos – A Netflix Guide to Microservices.

 I know the post got a little bigger than the previous ones.
 I tried to match the microservices with the existing knowledge we have.
-It is not something new which you haven’t done in fact, it is similar to what we have been doing up until now.
+It is not something new that you haven’t done in fact, it is similar to what we have been doing up until now.
 Divide and Conquer.
 The downside is that as the number of microservices grows you need to properly manage them to reduce the chaos.
 But there are multiple ways you can avoid these issues by going with a suitable microservice architecture.
 There are plenty of resources on the same topic.

 I hope you have liked the post.
 Please do share it on Facebook and other social media.